clemsos/writings/_quora/2013-04-10-What-are-five-significant-advantages-China-and-the-Chinese-Communist-Party-have-over-the-west.md

 language: en
 title: |
     What are five significant advantages China
-    and the Chinese Communist Party have over the west? - Quora
+    and the Chinese Communist Party have over the west?
 ---

 **Authority** As said below, decisions can be enforced without long